|

 highlights the significant deficiencies of the current ceasefire.

-These circumstances underscore the inherent weaknesses in the existing ceasefire
+These circumstances underscore the inherent weaknesses in the

-In expressing its views about the ceasefire, the Government of Sri Lanka must
+In expressing its views about the ceasefire, the Government of

-regard to the ceasefire.
+with regard to the ceasefire.

 As we all know, almost the entire

-Muslim community in the North was forcibly
+community in the North was forcibly expelled by the LTTE during the time of

-leave their homes with only the possessions they could carry in their hands, on
+possessions they could carry in their hands, on a few hours notice.
+Lives were

-a few hours notice.
-Lives were lost, homes abandoned, and businesses forced to
+lost, homes abandoned, and businesses forced to shut down.
+It was the hope of

-shut down.
-It was the hope of the Muslim people that the ceasefire would create
+the Muslim people that the ceasefire would create the conditions that would

-the conditions that would enable them to feel secure to return to their homes
+enable them to feel secure to return to their homes and re-establish their

-and re-establish their lives.
-Unfortunately, most of these internally displaced
+lives.
+Unfortunately, most of these internally displaced people still linger in

-people still linger in refugee camps or have been resettled elsewhere.
-Muslim
+refugee camps or have been resettled elsewhere.
+Muslim people also face serious

-people also face serious challenges to their security in the East, where
+challenges to their security in the East, where incidents of violence threaten

-incidents of violence threaten the civilian population at regular intervals.
+the civilian population at regular intervals.

 It is the belief of the Government of Sri Lanka that the dialogue about the